Neppington/Neppington.github.io/README.md

 ---

 ### Preface: Jekyll
 You may have noticed that, if you visit your current GitHub page, your layout looks... bland.
-Don't fret, as
+Don't fret, as GitHub has Jekyll (a static site generator) integrations built-in!
+You'll be able to easily customize the look of your website in no time.
+Other than that, why static websites?
+Etter's take on the matter is pretty simple: static websites are **fast, simple, portable, and secure**:
+* Static websites are **portable**, in which can be hosted almost everywhere (GitHub Pages included), and contain no dependencies on servers, databases, or applications.
+* Since static sites *just serve page data,* there's no need to dynamically process any elements, making them **fast and digestible** for most computer hardware
+* Due to their **simple** strucuture, there are little to no exploitable components, making them **secure**

+Jekyll allows you to easily integrate static site components into your GitHub Page.
+That being said, we're not even using a *fraction* of it's potential!
+If you want to learn more about Jekyll's capabilities, refer to [More Resources](#more-resources) for a video series on the static site generator!

 ### Integrating Jekyll themes with your GitHub Page
 1. Go to your repository homepage, found by selecting it on your GitHub homepage.